joeytwiddle/significant-white-space/README.md

 * `useCoffeeFunctions: true`

    Converts anonymous `function (a,b) ...` (as seen in Haxe/Javascript) into `(a,b) -> ...` like Coffeescript's.
+Does not affect named functions.

 * `blockLeadSymbol: " =>"`

    After stripping all the curlies, some lines look a bit odd (e.g. function declaration lines).
-This appends a special symbol to the ends of such lines, to indicate that a code block is about to follow.
+This appends a special symbol to the end of such lines, to indicate that a code block is about to follow.

 * `blockLeadSymbolIndicatedRE: ~/(\s|^)function\s+[a-zA-Z_$]/`